 Discussions were held with Mr. G.D.
 Fonstad of River Engineering Branch, Mr. D.D.
 Andres of Alberta Research Council (formerly of River Engineering Branch), Dr. R. Gerard of the University of Alberta, and Mr. S.T.
-Lavender Acres Consulting Services, to clarify of previous interpretations, compare evaluations and discuss These discussions were of great value in recommendations. developing the conclusions and recommendations of this report.
+Lavender of Consulting Services, Acres to clarify previous interpretations, compare evaluations and discuss recommendations.
+These discussions were of great value in developing the conclusions and recommendations of this report.